joeykblack/resume/index.md

 	Software Engineer, 6/22/2009 - Present

 	- Developer, architect and team lead on multiple enterprise applications
-	- Collaborate in an Agile environment to capture requirements, design, code, document, test and release applications
+	- Collaborated in an Agile environment to capture requirements, design, code, document, test and release applications
-	- Develop frameworks used across multiple applications
+	- Developed services and frameworks used across multiple applications
-	- Develop code generation solutions that significantly reduce development and rework times
+	- Developed code generation solutions that significantly reduced development and rework times
-	- Provide guidance, training and conduct code reviews for junior developers
+	- Provided guidance, training and conducted code reviews for junior developers
 	- Configuration and automation of development operations

 Education